Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 ---

-💡 *Open to collaboration on embedded systems projects, industrial automation solutions, and innovative hardware-software integration challenges.*
+💡 *Open to collaboration on embedded systems projects, industrial automation solutions, and innovative hardware–software integration challenges.*

 🌎 *Available for remote consulting and technical advisory roles with international teams.*

 <!--
 **Jorge-de-la-Flor/Jorge-de-la-Flor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.